Runecast/kubernetes-wizard/README.md

 ---

-This application helps to create Kubernetes YAML manifests by automatically generating YAML from user input.
+This application facilitates the creation of Kubernetes YAML manifests by automatically generating YAML code based on user input provided through a form.

 ## Usage